KoenBaak/hobby__history-sim/README.md

 Uploaded in 2023 and checked to work with Python 3.11.
 No code changes made.

-The simulation freeze somewhere around the year 1000, so there is probably some bug or a memory leak.
+The simulation freezes somewhere around the year 1000, so there is probably some bug or a memory leak.

 ## Running
 - Install the requirements